tagohd/mono/Characters/All Characters.md

 # Supporting
 ## [[Case Weston]]
 - He shows up near the end of Act I, first as an antagonist and later as a love interest?
+	- Maybe it's one-sided.
+However, Luke *does* have two hands...
 - Nicholas D. Wolfwood.
 He's Nicholas D. Wolfwood.

 ## [[The Emperoress]]